Posts

 - Robert L. Forward: Dragon’s Egg (amazing book, also extremely thought provoking, but also great writing)

-- Cory Doctorow: Little Brother (meh)
+- Little Brother (meh)

 - Philip José Farmer: The world Of Tier, 8 novels (meh, unimaginative science fiction, very forgettable, no thought provoked, no literary talent)